semifredd0/BACH-tool-server/README.md

-# BACH-tool-server
 ### BACH: Bitcoin Address Clustering based on multiple Heuristics
-Server application containing database APIs, used in the client application.<br/>
+The server application contains database APIs, which are used by the client application.<br>
-The app connects to the database and defines some Routes, which query and return the results formatted to be used in the client app.
+The app connects to the database and defines various routes that query the database and return results formatted for use by the client app.